lindenb/jvarkit/docs/BamMatrix.md

       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
   * -r, -r1, --region
-      first region.An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or
+      first region.An interval as the following syntax : "chrom:start-end".
+      Some jvarkit programs also allow the following syntax :
+      "chrom:middle+extend"  or "chrom:start-end+extend" or
       "chrom:start-end+extend-percent%".A program might use a Reference
       sequence to fix the chromosome name (e.g: 1->chr1) -r2, --region2
       2nd region.
 Default: use first region.
-An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or
-      "chrom:start-end+extend" or "chrom:start-end+extend-percent%".A program
+An interval as the following syntax : "chrom:start-end".
+Some jvarkit programs also allow the following syntax : "chrom:middle+extend"  or "chrom:start-end+extend" or "chrom:start-end+extend-percent%".A program might use a Reference
-      might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) -sa, --sa
+      sequence to fix the chromosome name (e.g: 1->chr1) -sa, --sa
       Use other canonical alignements from the 'SA:Z:*' attribute
       Default: false